|

 then some green onion at the end, at least.

-recall she admitted it herself even.
+and I think she had admitted it herself.
 Because of that, to her the

 lack of flavor, or overly vegetably flavor, was not an issue.

-Also, her sense of taste was effected by the cost of things. :-)
+frugal housewives, her sense of taste was affected by the cost of things. :-)

 I have to say this, because it was true.
 She had a chocolate